Gerry Cardinale: RedBird Capital Partners

 Following Cardinale's retirement from Goldman Sachs in 2012, he launched RedBird Capital Partners, a private investment firm that focuses on dealmaking and business growth in sports, media, entertainment and financial services.

 Notable investments include the Italian professional football club AC Milan that competes in Serie A, where Cardinale is the owner and on the board of directors.
 The company is an investor in Skydance Entertainment, which has a pending investment in the Hollywood studio Paramount Global.
 The company also has stakes in Fenway Sports Group and the United Football League.

-In 2015, Cardinale worked with team owners in the National Football League to create On Location Experiences, which offered premium live experiences across the NFL and other sports.
+In 2015, Cardinale worked with team owners in the National Football League (NFL) to create On Location Experiences, which offered premium live experiences across the NFL and other sports.
 On Location Experiences was sold to Ari Emanuel's Endeavor in 2020 for $660 million.
 Cardinale has not indicated an interest in buying into an NFL franchise; he stated in 2025 that franchises were overpriced, that the closely held nature of NFL teams caused finances to be too obscure to properly assess teams' financial health, and that the minority stake that RedBird could afford at that time provided too little shareholder influence for him to operate a franchise the way he would want.

 Cardinale is also active in content production in the film and television industry, and is a co-founder along with Ben Affleck and Matt Damon of Artists Equity, which released 2023's Air.